 Vaughan Olliffe is a theology student who works part-time at the Centre for Public Christianity.

-This article originally appeared at On Line Opinion.
+This article originally appeared in On Line Opinion.